CtrlK

 Trigger Term Quality

-'Frontend implementation' is somewhat relevant but overly broad, and 'autonomous execution mode' is technical jargon that users would never naturally say.
-Missing natural terms like 'React', 'CSS', 'HTML', 'UI', 'web page', 'component', etc.
+'Frontend implementation' is somewhat relevant but overly broad, and 'autonomous execution mode' is internal jargon that no user would naturally say.
+Missing natural terms like 'React', 'CSS', 'HTML', 'UI', 'web app', etc.

 1 / 3